elastic/kibana/x-pack/legacy/plugins/fleet/dev_docs/fleet_agents_interactions_detailed.md

 - verify the access API Key is a valid ES API key
 - retrieve the agent (SO associated to this api key id)
 - Insert events SO
+- If the Agent configuration has been updated since last checkin
+  - generate the agent config
+  - Create the missing API key for agent -> ES communication
 - Save the new agent (with last checkin date) in a SavedObject with keys encrypted inside the agent

 ![](schema/agent_checkin.png)